How to add a cheat console to a Unity game

 Dynamic registration

-When commands come from generated data or you need to integrate with an existing service locator:
+When commands come from generated data or a service locator:

 JahroConsole.Register("toggle-fps", "Debug", "Toggle FPS counter",